pasadyaguy/bs-material-autocomplete/README.md

 npm install @smithbrianscott/bs-material-autocomplete
 ```

-Add the styles you prefer from the @angular/material npm package to that angular.json file.
+Add the styles you prefer from the @angular/material npm package to the angular.json file.

 ```json
 "styles": {